Howard Rich: Reception

-Letters to donors controversy

-In 2004, advocacy groups such as right-wing Swift Boat Veterans For Truth and left-wing MoveOn.org played a role in the presidential election contest of 2004.
-527 money kept John Kerry going after cash dried up after the convention, and 527 money paid for the "infamous Swift boat ads, which painted Mr. Kerry's military service in shameful hues, with little regard for documented history."
-Questions about donations to these groups led to the Federal Election Commission sending subpoenas to donors requesting further information.
-According to an account in NPR about these investigations of contributions, "donors didn't like it".
-Later, a letter campaign in August 2008 by the left-leaning organization Accountable America to donors of right-leaning organizations warned the donors about possible repercussions for contributing to right-wing organizations that might possibly be illegal; in another instance, a US$100,000 reward was offered for information about "unlawful conduct by business-oriented or conservative" nonprofit groups and promised to publicize the "'political and business relationships and corrupt activities' of donors to these causes."
+A letter campaign in August 2008 by the left-leaning organization Accountable America to donors of right-leaning organizations warned the donors about possible repercussions for contributing to right-wing organizations that might possibly be illegal; in another instance, a US$100,000 reward was offered for information about "unlawful conduct by business-oriented or conservative" nonprofit groups and promised to publicize the "'political and business relationships and corrupt activities' of donors to these causes."
 Later, perhaps as a response to this activity by the left, Rich launched a donor-surveillance letter campaign aimed at liberal donors.
 Rich's mailing was "two months behind the Democrats" letter campaign.
 One estimate was that Rich sent 11,000 letters to left-leaning supporters of liberal causes.
-According to an account in NPR, he was "watchdogging all those limousine liberals with their checkbooks".
 Rich's letters to prominent liberal contributors of liberal causes told them that he's watching these donations; the letter read as follows: "As a donor to one or more of these organizations and efforts, you have been able to engage in these activities without notice, operating in relative obscurity … I am writing to inform you that this will no longer be the case."
 There was a threat of exposing donations which violated laws or which were being funneled for illegal purposes.
 According to a newspaper account afterwards, the letters from both sides tried to discourage donors to so-called 527 groups which is "lightly regulated money" that "swamped the 2004 election."
-Both liberals left-wing groups such as Accountable America and advocates such as Rich were criticized for "trying to chill free speech" with efforts to intimidate donors to political causes.
+Both liberal left-wing groups such as Accountable America and advocates such as Rich were criticized for "trying to chill free speech" with efforts to intimidate donors to political causes.